Skip to content

 Christi Masters headshot, woman with brown hair, blonde highlights, black shirtChristi Masters

 Christi Masters, M.S., CCC-SLP, is a Clinical Associate Professor in the Department of Speech, Language, and Hearing Sciences at Purdue University.
-She provides clinical education to graduate students and her primarily areas of clinical practice are early intervention and pediatric stuttering.
-She also teaches Introduction to Communicative Disorders course at the undergraduate level.
+She provides clinical education to graduate students, and her primary areas of clinical practice are early intervention and pediatric stuttering.
+She also teaches the Introduction to Communicative Disorders course at the undergraduate level.
+She serves as a member of the CAPCSD Clinical Education Committee.

 Financial Disclosure: Purdue University: Employee (Ongoing)